List of glaciers in Switzerland

 This is a non-exhaustive list of the major glaciers in Switzerland.
 It contains their surface area, their lengths since the start of measurement and the most current year, their height and their outflow.
 Most of them are retreating and many will vanish.

-All glaciers are located within the Swiss Alps.
+All of these glaciers are located within the Swiss Alps.
 Most of them are situated in the Pennine and Bernese Alps.
 The Jungfrau-Aletsch protected area includes the largest glaciers of the Alps.

 There are glaciers in the four major drainage basins of Switzerland.
 The Rhine and Rhône basins are located on the northern side of the Alps while the Po basin is located on the south side of the Alps.
 The Danube basin is located on the east side of the Alps.
 There are no glaciers in the Swiss portion of the Adige basin.

 There are approximately 1,800 glaciers in the Swiss Alps.

 List

+Climate change

+There has been a Retreat of glaciers in the Alps since 1850, when level of CO2 emissions accelerated due to industrialisation and growing world population.

+In 2000, the glacier ice volume in Switzerland was 76.5 cubic kilometers.

+In 2021, it was 52.5 cubic kilometers.